DanielMaritim/variables/README.md

 a repo about type of variables

 What are variables?
-Variables in JavaScript are containers which hold reusable data
+Variables in JavaScript are containers which hold reusable data,and a variable must have a unique name.

 The types of variables are as follows